caxap/dotbag/README.md

 dotbag
 ======

-Configuration pack that I use for my development environment
+Configuration pack that I use for my development environment (mostly for git, vim & python)